The bus was about to leave Utrecht. But TestBash was in Utrecht. I politely asked the bus driver about my bus stop again.

 Great, extra homework for me.

-The next day I remembered thst I had blogged about it.
+The next day I remembered that I had blogged about SFDIPOT.
 So I tweeted this to my followers:

-For the next exercise I needed the Wifi.
+For one exercise I needed the Wifi.
 Every attendee needed only 20 kb.
 It was too much.

 Huib had already mailed me several warnings: the wireless network was not fit for workshops.